-- Looking for evidence.
-Challenge yourself to come up with three pieces of evidence supporting the conclusion that everyone hates you.
+- Looking for evidence: Challenge yourself to come up with three pieces of evidence supporting the conclusion that everyone hates you.
 Then, find three pieces of evidence to refute this.
 Which list makes more sense?

 A good distraction can help occupy your mind and redirect your focus from unwanted thoughts.

 What’s more, distractions that involve spending time with others can open the doors to new interactions and social connections.
-This can make it easier to shake the feeling everyone hates you.
+This can make it easier to shake the feeling that everyone hates you.